ankit-pras/alexa-google-search/README.md

 ### Fault Finding

-1. It works in the simulator but not on my device
+1. It works in the simulator but not on my device.
 Make sure that the Echo device and AWS/Developer accounts are setup on the **SAME** Amazon account.
-If you use multiple users accounts on your echo device then make sure it is not switched to someone else's profile
+If you use multiple users accounts on your echo device then make sure it is not switched to someone else's profile.
+Also make sure that the language of the skill (EN-GB or EN-US) is the same as the setting on your device

 2. I am getting this error message: "The remote endpoint could not be called, or the response it returned was invalid" Sometimes AWS doesn't like the zip.
 Try uploading it again.
 If you are creating your own zip then make sure you follow the instructions in step 23